maisiesadler/api-generation/docs/blog.md

 #### First the models

-TDD approach is to write a test to describe the thing you're implementing and then only add the code required for that feature.
+The TDD approach is to write a test to describe the thing you're implementing and then only add the code required for that feature.
 In this case I wasn't sure what the roslyn types should look like so there was a bit of back and forth between trying stuff/debugging the types and being able to write the asserts.

-First I needed to create a type with the right name, the test looked something like this:
+The first bit of behaviour I wanted to create was a type with the right name, the test looked something like this:

 ```csharp
 // Arrange